tegorman13/Dissertation/docs/Sections/htw_gfm.md

 In Experiment 3, we investigated the effects of training condition (constant vs. varied) and band type (training vs. extrapolation) on participants’ accuracy and discrimination during the testing phase.
-Unlike the previous experiments, participants received ordinal feedback during the training phase.
+Unlike the previous experiments, participants received only ordinal, not continuous valued, feedback during the training phase.
 Additionally, Experiment 3 included both the original order condition from Experiment 1 and the reverse order condition from Experiment 2.
 The results revealed no significant main effects of training condition on testing accuracy, nor was there a significant difference between groups in band discrimination.
 However, we observed a significant three-way interaction for the discrimination analysis, indicating that the varied condition showed a steeper slope coefficient on the reverse order bands compared to the constant condition.
 This result suggests that varied training enhanced participants’ ability to discriminate between velocity bands, but only when the band order was reversed during testing.

 # Computational Model